Search Articles

 Find Attorneys

-Sen. Charles E. Schumer (D-NY) is introducing a bill to change Medicare law so that elderly patients are not charged unfairly for receiving needed nursing home care after being hospitalized.
+Sen. Charles E. Schumer (D-NY) introduced a bill in early 2013 to change Medicare law so that elderly patients are not charged unfairly for receiving needed nursing home care after being hospitalized.

 In a press release, Sen. Schumer said the plight of Isadore “Ike” Cassuto, an 88-year-old retired tax attorney and former WWII pilot, is typical of the cases of thousands of elderly Americans who have been unreasonably denied Medicare coverage for required care.